Wouter Burger: Basel

 On 31 August 2021 Swiss Super League club Basel announced that Burger had signed a four-year contract with them.
 Burger joined Basel's first team during their 2021–22 season under head coach Patrick Rahmen.
 He made his domestic league debut for his new club on 12 September being substituted in during the away game as Basel played a 1–1 draw against Lugano.
-In his first season Burger played 35 domestic league and Conference League matches without scoring a goal.
-He scored his first goal for his club in the first match of the 2022–23 Swiss Super League season.
-It was the equaliser in the away game at the Schützenwiese on 16 July 2022 as Basel played a 1–1 draw with Winterthur.
+In his first season with the club, Burger played 35 domestic league and Conference League matches without scoring a goal.
+The team ended the league season as runners-up and in the 2021–22 Conference League they advanced to the round of 16.